 The simple - and sad - answer is that you can't easily find out for sure - but there are clues.
 We blocked one of our other phones to find out exactly what it's like to be blocked, to help us work out when we've been blocked in the future.

-What happens when you ring someone who's blocked you?
+Have I been blocked: What happens when you ring someone who's blocked your number on their iPhone?

 We rang the iPhone that had blocked us.
 The phone rang exactly once, and then we were told that the number was unavailable.
 Then we were invited to leave a message.
 (Note that the iPhone never received any notification that this message had been left.
 But the blocker can access these messages if they choose to go into their voicemail and scroll down to the 'Blocked Messages' folder.
 Thanks to reader 'Kat' for bringing this to our attention.)